• Skip to primary navigation

 I hope India’s 911 version – 108 survives

-I had read about the 108 service being launched in Hyderabad but wasn’t aware it was available in Bangalore.
-The 108 call center was very efficient and dispatched an ambulance within seconds to our house.
-But it took a while to reach our house as the driver had no clue of Bangalore roads 🙁 We were immensely tensed.
-It finally reached our place, my mom walked into the ambulance instead of getting onto a stretcher!
-As soon she got in the driver told us “I need someone to show me the directions to the hospital as I don’t know Bangalore”, he literally gave us a heart attack.
-She needed oxygen and the attender in the ambulance was talking instructions from the call center (or some other person) on what had to be done.
-Not very pleasant situation but no choice.
+I had read about the 108 service being launched in Hyderabad, but I wasn’t aware it was available in Bangalore.
+The 108 call center was very efficient and dispatched an ambulance to our house within seconds.
+But it took a while to reach our home as the driver had no clue of Bangalore roads 🙁 It finally reached our place, and my mom walked into the ambulance instead of getting onto a stretcher!

 Related Articles

-• 108 may be national emergency helpline
+• 108 may be a national emergency helpline

 • Emergency?
 Dial 108 from Anywhere in India